Class 2

 “There are 23 errors” (quantitative fact)1 error (99.9%)

-• “There are 3 errors” → AI fixes (it’s a fact, nothing to flatter about)
+• “There are 3 errors” → AI fixes them (since it is a fact, there is nothing to flatter about)

-This difference is the reason for the tools you’ll learn in Class 3.
+This difference is the reason the tools you will learn in Class 3 exist.

 Summary: 4 Causes and Their Relationships

-Logic driftAI silently changes existing logic“Something that used to work doesn’t anymore”
+Logic driftAI silently changes existing logic“What used to work doesn’t anymore”

-Context evaporationPrevious decisions don’t carry to next session“Why was it made differently?”
+Context evaporationPrevious decisions not carried to next session“Why did it build it differently?”

-Decision-implementation mixingAI mistakes business rules for code“The rules I set have changed”
+Decision-implementation mixingAI mistakes business rules for code“The rules I set have been changed”

-These four aren’t independent — they reinforce each other:
+These four are not independent — they reinforce each other:

-1. When context evaporates → AI doesn’t know previous decisions → drift probability increases
+1. When context evaporates → AI does not know previous decisions → drift probability increases

-2. When decisions are buried in code → AI can’t distinguish → they change during refactoring
+2. When decisions are buried in code → AI cannot distinguish → they change together during refactoring

-4. Because sycophancy prevents discovery → next feature is built on a broken foundation
+4. Because sycophancy prevents discovery → the next feature is built on a broken foundation

-This vicious cycle combines with multiplication effects and explodes past 5 features.
+This vicious cycle explodes when combined with the multiplication effect beyond 5 features.

 So What Do We Do

-Let’s distinguish between what you can do right now and what you’ll learn from Class 3.
+Let us distinguish what you can do right now from what you will learn starting from Class 3.

 Right now:

-1. Never take AI’s “Done!” at face value.
-Check the screen yourself
+1. Never trust AI’s “Done” at face value.
+Verify directly on the screen

-3. After adding features, manually check existing features too (login, payment, key flows)
+3. After adding a feature, also manually check existing features (login, payments, key flows)

-4. If a conversation gets too long, start a new session, but update context files
+4. When a single conversation gets too long, start a new session but update context files

 Manual verification has limits.
-When features reach 20 or 50, checking everything every time is impossible.
+When features reach 20, 50, it is impossible to check everything every time.
 You need machines to check automatically.
 That tool is Hurl, and that system is Git and CI/CD.

-The same model stops at 40 or completes 527.
-The difference is not the model, but who decides “done.”
+The same model can stop at 40 or complete all 527.
+The difference is not the model — it is who decides “done.”

-Use the todo list app from Class 1.
-If you don’t have one yet, create one.
+Use the to-do list app from Class 1.
+If you do not have one yet, create one.

-- Use SQLite file DB (usable without installation)
+- SQLite file DB (so it runs without installation)

 - Go+Gin backend, React frontend"

-Verify the app works.
-Add, delete, and check todos.
+Confirm the app works.
+Add, delete, and check off tasks.

 Add the features below one by one.
-After each addition, check if previous features still work.
+After each addition, check whether previous features still work.

-→ Check: Do existing todos display correctly?
-Do add/delete work?
+→ Check: Do existing tasks display correctly?
+Can you add/delete?

-2. "Add due dates to todos, highlight past-due ones in red"
+2. "Add due dates to tasks, and display overdue items in red"

-→ Check: Do due dates show?
-Does priority show?
+→ Check: Are due dates displaying?
+Is priority visible?

-4. "Separate completed todos into a separate tab"
+4. "Separate completed tasks into a separate tab"

-→ Check: Does categorization work?
-Do due dates show?
+→ Check: Do categories work?
+Are due dates displaying?

 → Check: Does the completed tab work?
-Check all existing features
+Verify all existing features

 Observation Points:

-• Ask AI “all existing features still work, right?” and compare with what you actually verified
+• Ask AI “All existing features are working, right?” and compare with your actual findings

 After adding the 5th feature, ask AI:

-"Check if all features built so far work properly"
+"Check if all features built so far are working properly"

 Record AI’s response.
-Then check each one yourself:
+Then verify each one yourself:

 • Does categorization work?